Cross-strait charter: Background

 There was no official contact for over 50 years between the governments of Taiwan – where the Kuomintang (KMT) had retreated and mainland China since the Chinese Communist Party established the People's Republic of China in 1949, after the Chinese Civil War.
-However, when the Chinese Economic Reform began welcoming foreign funds in the 1980s, mainland China sought greater contact with Taiwan.
+However, when the reform and opening up began welcoming foreign funds in the 1980s, mainland China sought greater contact with Taiwan.
 Chiang Ching-kuo refused, beginning a policy of "Three Noes".
 The Three Noes policy was abandoned, however, when a flight bound for Taiwan was hijacked in 1986 and Taiwan was forced to negotiate with mainland China, beginning a series of negotiations.
 Merchants started investing in mainland China and people visited their relatives.
 Air traffic between Taiwan and mainland China grew dramatically, but no direct flights were allowed.
 Passengers traveling to mainland China had to travel via an intermediate destination such as Hong Kong or Macau, or via South Korea and Japan.
 The travel time usually took more than a half day, especially during the holidays such as the Spring Festival.

 In the 1990s, the government of mainland China proposed the 'three direct links' – including direct air flights between mainland China and Taiwan – to ease the travel problem.
 However, the Taiwanese government rejected this idea.

 In 2002, Taiwan legislator John Chiang proposed that there should be special charters across the strait, and received support from the public and the aviation industry in Taiwan.